DominikN/docs_new/docs/tutorials/ros-tutorials/8-unknown-environment-exploration.md

 If everything was set correctly exploration will start immediately after node initialization.
 Exploration will finish when whole area is discovered.

-If you are using gazebo you should see a maze with rosbot.
+If you are using gazebo you should see a maze with rosbot:

 ![image](/docs/assets/img/ros/man-8-gazebo.png)

-Expect how it works using rviz.
+Inspect how it works using rviz:

 ![image](/docs/assets/img/ros/man-8-rviz.png)